10-year-old offers allowance to help favorite Fla. vacation spot recover from Hurricane Ian

 Among those looking to help the hurricane victims is a 10-year-old boy named Carter from Wisconsin.
-His mom, Amber Kormanik, reached out to Nexstar’s WFLA.com because Carter is trying to get in touch with the owner of his favorite vacation spot in Fort Myers.
+His mom, Amber Kormanik, reached out to KTLA sister station WFLA because Carter is trying to get in touch with the owner of his favorite vacation spot in Fort Myers.

 Kormanik explained that their family stays at a resort in Fort Myers called Lani Kai when they go on vacation.
 When Hurricane Ian hit Fort Myers earlier this week, Carter was devastated.